 - Build advertising audiences

 When someone visits your website and takes an action (like completing a purchase), the Facebook pixel is triggered and reports this action.
 This way, you'll know when a customer takes an action, and will be able to reach that customer again through future Facebook ads.

 If you have already set up a Facebook Remarketing Pixel on your site, you should follow the instructions in the following section of this article (click here to go there directly) which will explain how to transfer your Pixel ID into the new system and remove any existing code.

 If you are setting up a Marketing Pixel for the first time on your site, this section of the article will explain how to install this correctly using the new system.

-2. After you’ve clicked on the album labelled Ads Manager, you will see an item labeled Pixel.
+- After you’ve clicked on the album labelled Ads Manager, you will see an item labeled Events Manager.
 Click on it, as this is where we’re going to create our Facebook Pixel.

-3. You’ll be taken to a new page and on that page, if you’ve never created a Facebook Pixel, you will see a green button labeled Create a Pixel.
+- You’ll be taken to a new page and on that page, if you’ve never created a Facebook Pixel, you will see a blue button by the Facebook Pixel: Track Website Activities labeled Get Started.
 Click on this.

 How to transfer an existing Facebook Remarketing Pixel to the new integration system

 If you have previously set up a Facebook Marketing Pixel on your site you’ll need to remove the code you’ve set up in order for the new tracking system to work properly.
 In this section of the article I will explain how to remove this code.